trynceb/Pour-Over/README.md

 ## Icebox
 AAU:
-- I would like to be able to star your favorite recipes.
+- I would like to be able to star my favorite recipes.
-- I would like it so you can see other peoples recipes and make your own notes in them that only you can see.
+- I want to be able to see other peoples recipes and make my own notes in them that only I can see.
-- I would like to be able to log your individual coffees and make note on them
+- I would like to be able to log my individual coffees and make notes on them.